RDM3DC/TSP-slicer/README.md

 visual studio code with github copilot agent mode, you can run any code in minutes.more or less

+I think the hybrid tsp solver is the best 1.

 ## ChatGPT Assistant

 Interact with the project using the **TSP Slicer Assistant** on ChatGPT.
 You will need an OpenAI account to use this assistant.